adrienmilis/minishell_parsing/README.md

 ## Method (so far)

 1) First split
-- Check if main command can be splitted on semicolons(first check quotes are closed, then check semi-colons)
+- Check if main command can be split on semicolons(first check quotes are closed, then check semi-colons)
 - Split the command on the right semi-colons
 - Add to the main linked list
 2) Second split
-- Check that sub_command can be splitted on pipes (check pipes are valid)
+- Check that sub_command can be split on pipes (check pipes are valid)
 - Split on sub linked list
 3) Go through each sub_command and check if valid (check redirections)
 4) Add all elements to tab and expand env variables

+SPLIT :
+- When splitting, don't add spaces before or after a cmd